 Healing As A Subversive Act – Gabor Maté, 2019

-The majority of us have problems that can be termed “auto-immune”, i.e. the self under attack from the self, and very few of us experience effective long-term relief from drugs alone, although mostly that is all we can be offered.
-Consequently often we are also the medically adventurous, ready to try new behaviours and new diets, to explore the many alternative or complementary approaches available, because we know the medications we are on will not be good for our health in the long term.
+The majority of those of us who experience chronic symptoms have problems that can be termed “auto-immune”, i.e. the self is under attack from the self, and very few of us experience effective long-term relief from drugs alone, although mostly that is all we are offered by our doctors.
+For this reason we are often also the medically ‘adventurous’, ready to try new behaviours and new diets, and to explore the many alternative or complementary approaches available, because we know that the medications we are on will not be good for our health in the long term.

 The problem with these medications is easy to explain.
 How do you stop your immune system from attacking you?
 Easy, switch your immune system off!
 Please understand me, I am not against taking the right medication at the right time.
-Steroids are hugely valuable, steroids save lives–they have certainly saved mine, probably more than once–but the long term effects of switching off the system that usually takes care of all those little, regular, ongoing healing processes are multiple, including high blood pressure, high blood sugar, and thinning bones, to mention just a few.
-There’s a full description of how steroids work and their effects on our health long term in this article on the Mayo Clinic website.
+Steroids are hugely valuable, steroids save lives – they have certainly saved mine, probably more than once – but the long term effects of switching off the system that usually takes care of all those little, regular, ongoing healing processes are multiple, including high blood pressure, high blood sugar, and thinning bones, to mention just a few.
+There’s a full description of how cortico-steroids work and their effects on our health long term in this article on the Mayo Clinic website.

-So people like me are the people that start learning to heal themselves earlier in life.
-We have usually looked up ‘hypochondria’ and realised that it is not what we are dealing with.
+So people with my sort of health are the people who begin learning to heal themselves earlier in life that most.
+And, just to be clear, we have usually looked up ‘hypochondria’ and realised that it does not in any way explain what we are dealing with.